antpass79/graphql-for-coffee-machine/README.md

 # GraphQL for Coffee Machine

-GraphQL example with Angular, Node.js and AspNet Core
+GraphQL example with Angular, Node.js

 Thinking an easy program to learn GraphQL, when I was at work, in front of my friend, the coffee machine, I decided that my friend could be a good starting point for the goal.